Antra/AI-Developer-Workshop/README.md

 Secondly, you should have some experience developing bots with Microsoft's Bot Framework.
 We won't spend a lot of time discussing how to design them or how dialogs work.
 If you are not familiar with the Bot Framework, you should complete [this tutorial](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-sdk-quickstart?view=azure-bot-service-4.0) and take [this Microsoft Virtual Academy course](https://mva.microsoft.com/en-us/training-courses/creating-bots-in-the-microsoft-bot-framework-using-c-17590#!) prior to attending the workshop.

 Thirdly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
 We will not be providing Azure passes for this workshop.
+You can sign up for a [free Azure account](https://azure.com/free) or use your own.

 Finally, before arriving at the workshop, we expect you to have completed [1_Setup](./lab01.1-computer_vision/1_Setup.md) along with the configuring the following for Custom Vision: